 - Place the upper chamber only (with the elements installed) on similar- sized cups directly underneath each Black Berkey® Element.
 This will help isolate which filter may be exhausted and which is still filtering effectively.

 - Fill the upper chamber with water and add I teaspoon of red food coloring for every gallon of water.

 - Allow the water to run through to the bottom chamber.

-- If the red food coloring is removed entirely, your purification system is working properly.
+- If the red food coloring is removed entirely, your water filtration system is working properly.

 - If the water in any of the cups is red or has a pinkish tinge, then that particular black filter is defective or exhausted.